Summary of community consultation

 The detailed design was announced in December 2018.

-Ongoing consultation with the community on the foreshore, including the foreshore advisory commitee
+Consultation with the community on the foreshore, including the foreshore advisory commitee

 A foreshore advisory committee was established in mid 2018, following the announcement of John Holland as the successful design and construction contract.
-The committee meets regularly to provide advice on the foreshore area.
-The committee brings together representatives from council, the local business community, Aboriginal communities, fishing and boating groups and community members.
-The design of the foreshore will be available to the wider community in early 2019.
+View the Committee’s summary report to see how the committee influenced the design of the foreshore area.